 All the EMM procedures described in this clause can only be performed if a NAS signalling connection has been established between the UE and the network.
 Else, the EMM sublayer has to initiate the establishment of a NAS signalling connection (see 3GPP TS 36.331 [22]).

+NOTE: In a satellite E-UTRAN access, a GNSS fix time in lower layers can delay transmission of an initial UL NAS message up to 100 seconds (GNSS cold state).

 * * * End of Changes * * * *